Stotting: Possible explanations

 The English evolutionary biologist John Maynard Smith concludes that "the natural explanation is that stotting is an index of condition and of escape capability", used as a signal especially to coursing predators.
 He also observes that "it is hard to see how it could be a handicap", unless perhaps it is a signal to other gazelles of the same species.
 C. D. Fitzgibbon agrees that it is most likely an honest signal of condition.
-Tim Caro comments that there is insufficient evidence "to support or refute a startle effect of stotting, prey signalling its health, the Social Cohesion hypothesis or [an] alarm function of stotting"; in his view, stotting informs a predator that it has been detected.
+Tim Caro argues that there is insufficient evidence "to support or refute a startle effect of stotting, prey signalling its health, the Social Cohesion hypothesis or [an] alarm function of stotting"; in his view, stotting informs a predator that it has been detected.